dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 - Both the profile and the app are targeted to the same group.
 - You remove the per-app VPN configuration from the app assignment.

-An association between an app and a profile will persist until the end-user requests a reinstall from the company portal, when all of the following conditions exist:
+An association between an app and a profile will persist until the user requests a reinstall from the company portal, when all of the following conditions exist:
 - The app was targeted with available install intent.
 - Both the profile and the app are targeted to the same group.
 - The end user requested app install from the company portal which results in app and profile being installed on the device.